Adjunct Faculty – sUAS

 FLSA Status: Exempt

-The Division of Business and Technology is seeking an adjunct instructor to teach SUAS-105 (sUAS Policy, Regulations, and Procedures) in the evening for Spring 2022 semester.
+The Division of Business and Technology is seeking adjunct instructors to teach SUAS-200 (sUAS Data Analysis), SUAS-202 (sUAS Aerial Mapping and Modeling) and SUAS-270 (Capstone in sUAS Technology) evening classes for the Spring 2023 semester.
 Class format – RSYNC, ASYNC, mixed online – is flexible.

 Adjunct faculty are assigned primarily teaching duties.
 Actual hours worked on- and off-campus in any given week can vary according to grading, class preparation requirements, professional development activities, and office hours.
 Adjunct faculty member responsibilities are primarily to teach students, assess learning, and engage in professional development.
 Adjunct Faculty report to either the Division Chair or Program Director.

 ESSENTIAL JOB FUNCTIONS:

 - Teach no more than the equivalent of 24-teaching load hours per year (per measurement period under the ACA)